ESMValGroup/ESMValTool-website/meetings.md

 {% assign currentdate = site.time | date: '%Y%m%d' %}

 ## Monthly Meetings
-There are monthly Meetings for community members which are announced in the [Community Repository](https://github.com/ESMValGroup/Community/discussions), with doodles being sent to the mailing list to determine the best timeslot every month.
-Each Meeting takes around one hour.
-Anyone is invited to join these meetings and can ask questions.
-Around scheduled releases the highlights and possible issues due to backwards incompatibility will be discussed.
-If a longer topic is to be brought up for discussion, we suggest to leave a message in the corresponding Discussion Thread.
-Meeting Notes for previous Meetings can also be found in that repository.
+Monthly Meetings for community members take place regularly and are announced in the [Community Repository](https://github.com/ESMValGroup/Community/discussions), with doodles being sent to the mailing list to find a timeslot every month.
+Each meeting lasts about one hour.
+Anyone is invited to join these meetings, all questions are welcome.
+Around scheduled releases, the highlights and possible issues due to backwards incompatibility will be discussed.
+For topics that require a more in-depth discussion, we suggest to leave a message in the corresponding discussion thread.
+Meeting notes for previous meetings can also be found in that repository.

 ### Upcoming Monthly Meeting